 Length and Content Requirements

-- First and final drafts must be a minimum of 1800 words or the multimodal equivalent. - All projects must include at least one mode other than written text.
+- First and final drafts must be a minimum of 1800 words or the multimodal equivalent. - All projects must include at least one mode other than written text. - You cannot use the same form as WP1.

 Due Dates